How to Set up Nginx as Reverse Proxy for Docker Container

-In this article, we will cover the steps to set up Nginx as a reverse proxy for Docker containers, ensuring your applications run smoothly and efficiently.
+Follow this article to be able to set Nginx as a reverse proxy for your Docker containers, and run your apps correctly!

-Following are the steps described below to set up Nginx reverse proxy for Docker containers:
+These are the steps to configure Nginx reverse proxy for Docker containers:

 First, if you have not already installed Docker, refer to our guide on how to install Docker on the Ubuntu Linux system.
 After that install Docker Compose by typing the following command in the terminal: